Cgboal/SonarSearch/readme.md

 Additionally, Project Crobat offers a gRPC API which is used by the client to stream results over HTTP/2.
 Thus, it is recommended that the client is used for large queries as it reduces both query execution times, and server load.
 Also, unlike the REST API, there is no limit to the size of specified when performing reverse DNS lookups.

 No authentication is required to use the API, nor special headers, so go nuts.

-However, the REST API does have pagination.
-Currently pages are limited to 10k results per page.
-To request pages, add `?page=X` to the request, where `X` is the page number.
-The gRPC API does not require pagination as results are streamed to the client.

 ### Third-Party SDKs